I remember exactly where I was when I got my first sexpectation: in a bar full of Navy pilots.

 What do they look like now that you are married?

 Some of our sexpectations are formed by our culture—by the films and television shows we watch and by the attitudes of our friends.
 And some are just the result of the natural differences in marriage—shaped by gender, family background, childhood experiences, personality differences, and much more.

 I’ve found that in marriage, it’s easier to have unspoken expectations about sex rather than real conversations.
-I expect my wife, Jen, to read my mind: to intuitively know when I’m in the mood, what I want her to wear (or not wear), and that she should “surprise” me with a clandestine rendezvous.
+I expect my wife, Jen, to read my mind, to intuitively know when I’m in the mood, what I want her to wear (or not wear), and how she should “surprise” me with a clandestine rendezvous.

 Unfortunately, when our sexpectations don’t meet reality, what’s left is often frustration, disappointment, and isolation.
 Two becoming one devolves into two becoming none.

 I’m fairly certain God wants us to have great sex.
 After all, He invented it (and let’s just go on record saying that was a far better invention than the microchip).
 Out of 66 books in the Bible, He devoted a whole book just to the topic of sex (Song of Solomon).
 And just after He created Adam and Eve He turned on some Marvin Gaye music and told them to “get it on.”
 Okay, Marvin Gaye may be a stretch, but I’m pretty sure scholars will tell you that “get it on” in Hebrew is translated, “naked and unashamed.”